Constraining Dipole Radiation with Multiband Gravitational Waves from Eccentric Binary Black Holes: Acknowledgments

 \section{Acknowledgments}

-We thank Sizheng Ma for helpful discussions.
+We thank Sizheng Ma for helpful discussions, and the anonymous referee for comments.
 This work is supported by the Beijing Natural Science Foundation (1242018), the National Natural Science Foundation of China (12573042), the National SKA Program of China (2020SKA0120300), the Max Planck Partner Group Program funded by the Max Planck Society, and the High-performance Computing Platform of Peking University.
 H. Wang is supported by the Key Laboratory of TianQin Project (Sun Yat-sen University), Ministry of Education.